DataBiosphere/bond/README.md

 ## Production Deployment Checklist

+### Create a ticket and load the Bond Release Checklist template
 To perform a release, you are _required_ to create a Release Issue in [Jira](https://broadworkbench.atlassian.net/browse/CA).
-You should title the issue something like `Bond Release version x.x.x` where `x.x.x` is the semantic version number for the release.
-After creating the issue, scroll down to the "Checklist" field and click on the ellipsis `...` icon for that field and choose `Load templates`, select `Bond Release Checklist`, and click the `Load templates` button.
+You should title the issue something like `Bond Release version x.x.x` (`x.x.x` is a placeholder that will get replaced).
+After creating the issue, search for a way to add a "Checklist" (which may be a ☑ icon near the top of the ticket) and click on the ellipsis `...` icon for that field and choose `Load templates`, select `Bond Release Checklist`, and click the `Load templates` button.

 When doing a production deployment, each step of the checklist **must** be performed.